Contraction of Private Quantum Channels and Private Quantum Hypothesis Testing: Contraction under Quantum Privacy Constraints

 In this section, we first propose a quantum mechanism that satisfies $\varepsilon$-QLDP, and we then proceed to evaluating the contraction of generalized divergences, with an emphasis on the hockey-stick divergence and normalized trace distance under privacy constraints, as imposed by QLDP.

 Let $\cA^p_{\mathrm{Dep}}$ be the depolarizing channel

-where $p \in[0,1]$ and $d$ is the dimension of the Hilbert space on which $\rho$ acts.
-In \cite[Remark~9]{nuradha2023quantum}, a mechanism achieving $\varepsilon$-QLDP based on a depolarizing channel was presented.
-However, the parameters therein depend on $d$.
-Here, we present a mechanism that employs a measurement channel along with the depolarizing channel to achieve $\varepsilon$-QLDP, where the parameters are independent of $d$. \begin{proposition}[QLDP Mechanism] For all $\varepsilon \geq 0$ and $p\in[0,1]$, the mechanism $\cA^p_{\mathrm{Dep}} \circ \cM$ satisfies $\varepsilon$-QLDP if
+where $p \in[0,1]$ and $d$ is the dimension of the Hilbert space on which $\rho$ acts. {A depolarization mechanism achieving standard quantum differential privacy with a neighboring relation declared by the closeness of normalized trace distance was presented in \cite{QDP_computation17,hirche2023quantum}.
+Considering the worst case scenario where the normalized trace distance constraint evaluates to one, a mechanism achieving $\varepsilon$-QLDP based on a depolarizing channel can be obtained, as shown in \cite[Remark~9]{nuradha2023quantum}.} However, the parameters therein depend on $d$.

+{In \cite[Lemma~5.2]{angrisani2023unifying}, a general recipe to derive privacy mechanisms by applying a POVM followed by a classical privacy mechanism, has been studied.
+The next proposition derives a QLDP mechanism using a similar technique, where a two-outcome POVM is followed by the application of a depolarizing mechanism.} In this mechanism, the parameters are independent of the dimension $d$ of the input states. \begin{proposition}[QLDP Mechanism] For all $\varepsilon \geq 0$ and $p\in[0,1]$, the mechanism $\cA^p_{\mathrm{Dep}} \circ \cM$ satisfies $\varepsilon$-QLDP if

 where, for a fixed measurement operator $M$ (satisfying $0 \leq M \leq I$) and for an input state $\omega$, the measurement channel $\cM$ is defined as

 \end{proposition}

 \begin{IEEEproof} Fix $\rho, \sigma$, $d=2$, and $M$ such that $0\leq M \leq I$ and consider that